-In conflict situations that do not require a criminal or student conduct response, or have not been resolved through regular grievance channels, it is recommended that students pursue resolution of their conflict with the Student Ombudsperson or University Ombuds for student employee related matters.
+In conflict situations that do not require a criminal or Student Code of Conduct response, or have not been resolved through regular grievance channels, it is recommended that students pursue resolution of their conflict with the Student Ombuds or University Ombuds for student employee related matters.

-Students who believe they have been discriminated against or harassed based upon a protected class and students who are victims of sexual harassment, sexual violence, dating violence or stalking can file a complaint with the Office of Equal Opportunity Services.
+Students who believe they have been discriminated, harassed, or retaliated against based upon a protected class and students who are victims of sexual harassment or sexual misconduct, including sexual violence, dating violence, or stalking can file a complaint with the Equal Opportunity Services/Title IX Office.

 Academic and Grade Grievance Procedures